-- 1230.2.2 In the round of 32, sixteen heats of competitors are formed according to the Brackets list. (see art 1234) 1230.2.3 Start order: following the order of the Bracket list, from top to bottom.
+- 1230.2.2 In the round of 32, sixteen heats of competitors are formed according to the Brackets list. (see art 1234) - 1230.2.3 Start order: following the order of the Bracket list, from top to bottom.
 All heats race in succession their first run and then their second.
 For each pair the competitor, who is listed first or respectively on top of the pairing, will start on the red course for the first run.
+For the second run the competitors change courses.
+The following rounds follow the Bracket list from top to bottom.

+The leaving 10 competitors are realized according to the total time of

-For the second run the - The following rounds follow the Bracket list from top to bottom. - The losing 16 competitors are ranked according to the total time of their run and rerun of the round of 32, followed by competitors without a total time ranked according to time from the Qualification run.
-(17th 32nd). - 1230.2.5 Competitors having a bye must start.
+- 1230.2.4 The losing 16 competitors are ranked according to the total time of their run and rerun of the round of 32, followed by competitors without a total time ranked according to time from the Qualification run. $(17^{th} 32^{nd})$. - 1230.2.5 Competitors having a bye must start.